- City Services

 The Elmhurst Police Department's Tactical Patrol Officers (TPO) team was formed with the assignment of 6 patrol officers and 1 sergeant.
 The mission of the unit was to train for, and respond to, unusual or high risk situations that are periodically encountered in law enforcement.

 In recent years, the TPO is comprised of specially-trained patrol officers.
 Specialized equipment has been added to enhance the TPO's ability to conduct narcotic raids, high-risk search warrant execution, rescue operations, barricaded subjects, hostage incidents, suicide threats, and other high-risk situations.

-In order to maintain their high level of expertise, ERT trains on a frequent basis and participates in field training exercises that are taught by some of the nations leading tactical instructors.
+In order to maintain their high level of expertise, TPOs train on a frequent basis and participate in training exercises taught by some of the nations leading tactical instructors.

-During all types of training, a strong emphasis is placed on teamwork, physical fitness, and innovative responses to challenging and unique situations.
-A successful ERT mission is one that is resolved swiftly, with the utmost regard for safety and human life.
+During all training, a strong emphasis is placed on teamwork, physical fitness, and innovative responses to challenging and unique situations.
+A successful TPO mission is one that is resolved swiftly and safely.
 Officers assigned to the team are cross-trained in a variety of areas and are capable of filling any number of roles at a moment’s notice.

-All team members belong to state and national tactical officers’ associations to keep up with the latest tactics and equipment.
+All team members belong to state and national tactical officer associations to keep up with the latest techniques and equipment.

 Crisis negotiation is a set of communication skills designed to reduce the risks of a critical incident and increase the options available to resolve a situation peacefully.

-The Elmhurst Police Crisis Negotiation Team is made up of full-time, sworn officers who obtain additional training in negotiation and crisis intervention tactics.
+The Elmhurst Police Crisis Negotiation Team is made up of 7 full-time, sworn officers who have obtained additional training in negotiation and crisis intervention tactics.
 These officers respond to critical incidents where a person poses a threat to themselves or others.

 Some of the incidents the team may respond to include those involving: